 Fingerprinting is perhaps the most widely used approach in plagiarism checking.
 In this approach, a representative digest of documents is formed by analysing and creating sub-strings.
 It is later used to check for similarity against a suspicious source.
 If the threshold of a pre-defined percentage of similarity is passed, the document shows the potential plagiarism.

 Since it works by making quicker digests and doesn’t compare in whole; this method gives faster results and accurate.

 Thanks to the enhancement in technology and huge research in the field that now we have image processing algorithms which use vector analysis of text and build the corpus of strings.
 This can later be checked against the suspicious source.

-Comparision Based Plagiarism Detection
+Comparision Based on Plagiarism Detection

 Python (a programming language) is one of the most widely used algorithms to build custom comparison programs.
 One such is py code-similar which can compare similarity by detecting similar strings in both the documents.
 The similar approach is used in MOSS (Measure of software similarity) to detect plagiarism in code.

-Factors governing the working of plagiarism detection software
+Factors governing the working of software

 Wikipedia has already summaries well on this topic.
 Here are some of the most important ones to get an idea.